galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 ```

-Finally, use the annotation that is provided by the Manager in the test. sing the annotation calls the Manager at runtime.
+Finally, use the annotation that is provided by the Manager in the test.
+The annotation calls the Manager at runtime.
 In this example, the provided annotation is _@GitHubIssue_.
-U

 ## Using the Manager

-The GitHub Manager is activated if there is a _@GitHubIssue_ annotation on the test class or any of its test methods.
+The GitHub Manager is activated at runtime if there is a _@GitHubIssue_ annotation on the test class or any of its test methods.
 The presence of the _@GitHubIssue_ annotation means that there is a known problem which is expected to affect the result of the test.

 If the issue is expected to affect one or more specific test methods, add the annotation on the test method.
 If the scope of the issue is larger and might affect the whole test class, add the annotation at the class level.